kwhorne/erle/README.md

 ### **Q: Is there an API available?**
 A: Not yet, but it's on the roadmap.
 The current system focuses on web-based management.

+### **Q: How do I use the Feature Request system?**
+A: Navigate to `/app/feature-requests` in the admin panel.
+You can submit new requests, vote on existing ones, and track their progress through the complete workflow from submission to completion.

+### **Q: Can I customize Feature Request categories?**
+A: Yes!
+The categories are defined in the translation files (`resources/lang/nb/feature_requests.php` and `resources/lang/en/feature_requests.php`).
+You can add, remove, or modify categories as needed.

 ## 🚑 Troubleshooting